Why is an About Me page important, you ask?

 Moving on… Let’s dive into writing a good About Page.

 Write a short, apt description of yourself and your Blog in nothing longer than a couple of lines.
-Tell your readers who you are, what you do and what your blog is going to offer them.
+Tell your readers who you are, what you do and what exactly is your Blog going to do for them.

 After all, your readers want to know what is in it for them.